 The volume of stations also allows you to target channels that best suit your client.
 BBC regional radio, for example, tends to have an older age profile around 45-65 whilst commercial radio stations appeal to a younger audience.

-However, TV slots are harder to come by, competition to secure an opportunity is greater and when you do get one, air time is often very short.
+TV slots are hard to come by.
+There’s less air-time than there is on radio, open to PR stories, therefore competition to secure an opportunity is intense.
+And even when you do get on air, air time is often very short.
 This means that in a live interview you need to get branding and messages out quickly and concisely; with pre-recorded clips the branding is more likely to come in the form of an aston – words on the screen, most likely a reference to a client’s position and company.
-However, the impact and clout of TV often makes it the ‘Holy Grail’ for some clients with the perception and buzz it carries.

-Overall, both radio and television are excellent ways of communicating messages, each bringing their own advantages and disadvantages to the table – so it’s worth considering all factors before launching your PR campaign.
-A mixed campaign of radio and TV can be hugely effective, but just make sure spokespeople and case studies are available on the day and the day before.
+Overall, both radio and television are excellent ways of communicating messages, each bringing their own advantages and disadvantages to the table.
+A mixed campaign of radio and TV can be hugely effective, but make sure spokespeople and case studies are available on the day of the story and the day before.
 Balancing all coverage between TV and radio can be tough.
 It is useful to have multiple spokespeople and decide who you want for what and where they will be so you are able to fulfil all coverage demands and maximise your campaign’s potential.

 Can’t decide which to go for or how to manage both?
 Have a look through some of our case studies here https://www.shoutcommunications.co.uk/our-work/ or give us a call to talk through your next campaign.

 020 7 240 7373 for Catherine or Arthur.